-The overall purpose of the Medicaid Transformation process is to produce and publish regular program reviews to monitor, assess, diagnose and address policy issues in each major program area within Medicaid.
+The purpose of the Medicaid Transformation process is to produce and publish program reviews to monitor, assess, diagnose and address policy issues in each major program area within Medicaid.
 The presentation of these reviews is designed to serve as the basis for Division of Health Care Finance (DHCF) budget initiatives in the Medicaid program on an ongoing basis.
 The recommendations contained in this report are based on the findings of 14 program reviews completed in 2008.
 They address issues related to decreasing expenditures, improving reimbursement policy, expanding coverage, and enhancing program oversight.
-An additional 12 program reviews will be completed by the end of 2009.

 Chapter 1: Executive Summary